 The Norwegian per capita income ranks among the world's highest.
 North Sea oil and gas fields are one of the cornerstones of the Norwegian economy.

-Other Major Industrie
+Other Major Industries

-Norway also produce pulp and paper, forestry, mining, manufacturing, and is a major player in the worldwide shipping industry.
+Norway also produce pulp and paper, forestry, mining, and manufacturing, and is a major player in the worldwide shipping industry.